brammittendorff/jinglepings/README.md

 ## Configuration and Building Instructions

 Configuration is managed in `CMakeLists.txt`.
-This guide walks through setting up dependencies, compiling OpenCV 4 with GStreamer support, and building an RTMP server using NGINX with the RTMP module.
+This guide walks through setting up dependencies, installing OpenCV with GStreamer support, and building an RTMP server using NGINX with the RTMP module.

 ### Dependencies